chenchunyu88/BATools/vignettes/BATools.md

 ---

 The package `BATools` is used to perform genome-wide association using a various Bayesian models.
-It is a implemented using both MCMC and EM algorithm.
+It is a implemented using both Markov Chain Monte Carlo (MCMC) and expectation maximization (EM) algorithm.

 The basic functions in `BATools` is `bafit`, which fits a genomic selection model using different prior selection.
 The main characteristic of this package are: